What is Australia Day? A public holiday and a day of celebration or Invasion Day, a day of mourning? Can the two be reconciled? Here are the facts.

 It is also variously known as an Aboriginal Day of Mourning, Invasion Day and Survival Day.
 Inevitably, the day brings to mind past injustices in Australia’s history and the great losses suffered by indigenous Australians.

-So what is Australia Day today?
-Today it has become a day of both commemoration and celebration.
+But we haven’t reached tipping point on a date change yet so, for now, January 26 remains.
+Officially it is a day of both commemoration and celebration.
 It commemorates the survival of the Aboriginal people in the face of overwhelming odds.
-And, as well, 26 January celebrates the increasingly respectful interaction of Aboriginal and European cultures.
+And it celebrates the interaction of Aboriginal and European cultures.

 Australia Day Events